roobendesign/roobendesign/_posts/2022-01-10-brea-website-design-services.md

 ---
 Looking for someone to help you with your website?

-Hello, my name is Ruben Gutierrez, and I am a website developer located in the Brea, CA area.
-I’ve been working with computers since I was young and enjoy helping others use technology to improve their lives.
+Hello, my name is **Ruben Gutierrez**, and I am a website developer located near the Brea, CA area.

+I’ve been working with computers since I was 6, and I enjoy helping others use technology to improve their lives.

 ## How I Can Help Your Brea Business
 Below are just a few ways that I can assist you.

-If you have any questions about a problem that you don't see any information about below please feel free to contact me.
+If you have any questions and don't see information about your problem please feel free to contact me and tell me more.

 ### Website Development
+If you don't already have a website your missing out.

+With a website you can accomplish a lot of the important tasks that come with running a successful business.

+Websites are very useful communication tools that can help improve the way your business operates and bring you customers.

 Every business can benefit from having a website.

-With a website you can accomplish a lot of the important tasks that come with running a successful business.

-Websites are amazing communication tools that can help you find customers along with optimizing the way you run your business.

 ### Web/Graphic Design
-Does your website look a bit dated, does it behave oddly, or are you just ready for a new look?
-The way your website looks matters.

-We can work together to create a unique look for your Brea business that presents your brand, products, and services in an elegant and appropriate way.
+The way your website looks is important.
+Many people use a website's design to gauge how trustworthy it is.
+If it looks wonky and out-of-date they're less likely to trust it but if it's sleek and modern they're far more likely to stick around and engage.

+Good design helps better present and communicate the products and services that you offer.

+I can help you present your business and services in the right light.
+From logo design to constant branding I'll bring

 ### Search Engine Optimization For Your Brea Website
-Looking for customers in the Brea and surrounding area?
-Websites are the perfect tool to help get your business found online.
+Are you looking for customers in Brea and the surrounding area?
+Investing in your websites search engine optimization is the perfect way to help your business get found online.

-With a website you can create content about the industry you're in and optimize it for Google so that you can get found.

-With SEO, you can even increase your foot traffic from locals in Brea and the surrounding area.
+Search Engine Optimization is the process of making adjustments to your website to try and improve it's ranking and visibility in search engines like Google.
+SEO is done with the purpose of increasing the amount of visitors that come to your website.

+When you invest time, effort, and money into your website's SEO efforts you make it easier for people online to find you both on a global and local level.

+There are a lot of methods for performing search engine optimization on a website.
+Here are just two ways that I can help you.

+**Content Creation** - One of those methods involves writing/creating informative content about what it is you do.
+Creating content that answers questions about the field your not only helps display your knowledge but is also used by Google and the other search engines to determine who gets traffic.
+Search engines use the words and information on your website to recommend the best answers for searches, the more information you have on your website the more traffic you are likely to receive.

+I can help you craft well-designed content that not only visually captures your visitors but also provides informative content about what it is you do.

+**Creating Backlinks** - Another method of performing SEO for your website is by creating backlinks to it.
+Creating backlinks is the most effective way of increasing your website's visibility.
+The idea is simple all you have to do is get well known website's to link to your website.
+There are many ways of going about this, one of the things I recommend doing is adding a free online tool for your website.
+Offering a free tool like a quote/price calculators can help easily earn you a ton of backlinks from reputable website.

+I can help you create a custom tools for your website.

 ### WordPress Website Services
 Are you looking to make some adjustment to your WordPress website?